 - Callidus as lead counsel in a patent infringement suit brought by Versata involving incentive compensation software.
-Ms. Fishman's team challenged all of Versata's asserted patents in five CBM proceedings before the PTAB and moved to stay district court proceedings.
+Deborah's team challenged all of Versata's asserted patents in five CBM proceedings before the PTAB and moved to stay district court proceedings.
 When the district court denied stay, her team successfully appealed to the Federal Circuit, which reversed the district court in a precedential opinion, identified by the Intellectual Property Owner's Association as having a significant impact on patent law.
 At the same time, Callidus developed prior art defenses in the district court, and cross-asserted three patents.
-Ms. Fishman negotiated a global settlement and perpetual covenant not to sue.
+Deborah negotiated a global settlement and perpetual covenant not to sue.
 Versata v.
 Callidus Software Inc., D. Del., PTAB, Fed.
 Cir.
 (2012-2014).

 - Callidus as lead counsel in enforcing its patents and asserting business tort and breach of contract claims against its competitor.
 The case settled on favorable terms.
 Callidus Software v.
 Xactly Corporation, N.D.Cal.
 (2012-2013).